emilyantosch/shc_pr3_vl/SOL2/slides_3/main.typ

 == Getters and Setters
 #memo[
-  - *Getter*: Methode, die den Wert einer Instanzvariable zurückgibt
+  - *Getter*: Method that returns the value of an instance variable
-  - *Setter*: Methode, die einer Instanzvariable einen (zu übergebenen) Wert zuweist ]
+  - *Setter*: Method that assigns a (passed) value to an instance variable ]

 #slide[